Belize Sport Fish

 A sight sure to make anyone interested in fishing start slobbering with excitement.
 These fish are called "permit", they're one of the two premium sportfish in Belize, there's even an area within the barrier reef called "Permit Flat".
 These ones are in a school of about 60 individuals, they're probably about 2 1/2 feet long, and they can get a little bigger than that.
 They can get to a weight of 45 lbs.

-fish rushing towards me There are so many large fish here, you can't even swim around without having them come rushing at you!
+There are so many large fish here, you can't even swim around without having them come rushing at you!

-this is a horse-eye jack
+This is a horse-eye jack.

 horse-eyed jack